Andrew-code2020/ms3onlinecookbook/README.md

  - https://onelifefitness.ie/

 Stakeholder interviews
-- conversations with Health and Fitness Club owners and Health and Fitness clients suggested that joining the exercise and nutrition component in an easy to use platform was the correct approach to take.
+- conversations with Health and Fitness Club owners and Health and Fitness clients suggested that joining the lifestyle components of exercise and nutrition in an easy to use platform was the correct approach to take.

 Who else is doing this?
 - Very few providers are known to be providing an area that